argutai/Conjugator/README.md

 ## Language Logic

-Each verb can be expressed in 6 tenses, across 3 different moods, across 3 aspects, for 6 forms (36 expressions).
+Each verb can be expressed in 6 tenses (present, preterite, imperfect, future, near future, conditional), across 3 different moods (indicative, subjunctive, imperative), across 4 aspects (simple, continuous, perfect, perfect continuous), for 6 forms (1s, 2s, 3s, 1p, 2p, 3p).
+This totals 36 expressions.

 The perfect is considered both a tense and an aspect, but due to its reliance on an auxiliary verb and its use across most tenses, I have chosen to organise it here as an aspect.